cyclist-org/cyclist/sl_modelcheck.md

 The tool is described in the [POPL'16 paper]:

-  *J. Brotherston, N. Gorogiannis, M. Kanovich, R. Rowe.
+>  J. Brotherston, N. Gorogiannis, M. Kanovich, R. Rowe.
-  Model Checking for Symbolic-Heap Separation Logic with Inductive Predicates*
+>  Model Checking for Symbolic-Heap Separation Logic with Inductive Predicates

 QUICKSTART:
 -----------------------------------
-If you downloaded the binary release from GitHub a x64 binary sl_modelcheck.native should be already present in the project directory.
+If you downloaded the [binary release] from GitHub a x64 binary sl_modelcheck.native should be already present in the project directory.
-If you do not have such a binary, look at the file README.compiling.
+If you do not have such a binary, look at [Installation].

 Running
   	`sl_modelcheck.native`